This creamy and comforting Brie Mac and Cheese is for those times when you want decedent comfort food without putting in the effort.

 - Meanwhile, cook pasta in a large pot of salted water according to the package direction, in the last minute of cooking add the spinach to the pot, then drain both pasta and spinach.
 Reserve ¼ cup water you cooked pasta in.

-- Return pasta and spinach back to the pot and gently mix everything with 4 tbsp. of grated parmesan cheese, 2 tbsp of butter and salt and pepper, add a few splashes (¼ cup) of reserved water to make it a bit runny.
+- Return pasta and spinach back to the pot and gently mix everything with 4 tbsp. of grated parmesan cheese, 2 tablespoon of butter and salt and pepper, add a few splashes (¼ cup) of reserved water to make it a bit runny.
 Cover with a lid and set aside.

 - When brie is completely melted pour it in the pasta leaving the rind behind and with a bit more water if the sauce gets too thick to stir.
 You want pasta to be fluid not solid.